-GoSend keeps the pricing tied to what developers care about: monthly sending volume, verified domains, delivery visibility, templates, and webhooks.
+GoSend keeps the pricing tied to what developers care about: plan-based sending volume, sending domains, delivery visibility, sender routing, and webhooks.

 For trying GoSend or shipping a small side project.